guneetm/guneetm/README.md

 ## Hi there,I'm Guneet 👋

-**Computer Science Student** at unversity of leicester Passionate about software development,AI and creating cool projects
+**Computer Science Student** at unversity of leicester -Passionate about software development,AI and creating cool projects

 ## Goals for this protfolio
 - Practice Git and web development skills